Learn Basic Life Support through CPR Skills for Life

 “Much of the work we as a clinical crew do is only possible because bystanders, often friends and family members, have acted quickly and known what to do in an emergency.”

-If you’re business, school, community group or club want to get CPR confident, including how to use an automated external defibrillator, sign up to our CPR Skills for Life programme today.
+If your business, school, community group or club want to get CPR confident, including how to use an automated external defibrillator, sign up to our CPR Skills for Life programme today.

 CPR Skills for Life navy blue logo